How to Install Google Antigravity on Fedora

 sudo dnf upgrade --refresh

-This command simultaneously updates your package cache and upgrades any outdated packages.
-Once the process completes, your system is ready for the repository configuration.
+This command updates your package cache and upgrades any outdated packages, ensuring your system has the latest security patches and library versions before adding third-party software.

 Add Google Antigravity Repository

-Next, create the repository configuration file that tells DNF where to find Antigravity packages.
-Fedora stores repository definitions in /etc/yum.repos.d/ using INI-style configuration files.
+Create the repository configuration file that tells DNF where to find Antigravity packages.
+Fedora stores repository definitions in /etc/yum.repos.d/ using INI-style configuration files:

 sudo tee /etc/yum.repos.d/antigravity.repo <<EOF